isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 enables control commands required by HA to fetch and manipulate leases on the remote servers.
 In the example provided above, it is assumed that Kea libraries are installed in the ``/usr/lib`` directory.
-If Kea is not installed in the ``/usr`` directory, the hook libraries locations must be updated accordingly.
+If Kea is not installed in the ``/usr`` directory, the hook libraries' locations must be updated accordingly.

 The HA configuration is specified within the scope of ``libdhcp_ha.so``.
 Note that while the top-level parameter ``high-availability`` is a list, only a